 The American Cocker Spaniel came along later and tends to be smaller, squatter and squarer.

-2. Cocker Spaniels are known for being energetic, “people pleasing” dogs
+2. English Cocker Spaniels are known for being energetic, “people pleasing” dogs

 They never stop!
-They are definitely a breed that benefits from an active lifestyle.
+English Cocker Spaniels are definitely a breed that benefits from an active lifestyle.
 They love to be outdoors and they enjoy having a “job” to do.
 They are well suited to sporting activities such as Cani-Cross, Agility, Scent Work and Working Trials.

-3. What kind of home would suit a Cocker Spaniel?
+3. What kind of home would suit an English Cocker Spaniel?

-An active one” They have bundles of energy, are very intelligent and need a decent amount of exercise and stimulation.
+An active one” The English Cocker Spaniel has bundles of energy, are very intelligent and need a decent amount of exercise and stimulation.
+Daily exercise is ideal.
 Although they love to snuggle (part of the thing I love about them), they really do need to burn of their copious amounts of energy to avoid problem behaviours appearing as a result of boredom.
 They love long walks (another thing I love about them) and they are often keen swimmers.